zimicjs/zimic/examples/with-typegen/README.md

 - Server: [`src/app.ts`](./src/app.ts)

-The types for the GitHub API are generated automatically using the `zimic typegen` CLI, based on [their official spec](https://github.com/github/rest-api-description/tree/main/descriptions-next/api.github.com).
+The types of the GitHub API are generated automatically using the `zimic typegen` CLI, based on [their official spec](https://github.com/github/rest-api-description/tree/main/descriptions-next/api.github.com).
 A `typegen:github` script is declared in [`package.json`](./package.json) and can be used as follows: